Ensemble Watermarks for Large Language Models: Background Related Work

 \subsection{Watermarking Implementations}

 LLMs can utilize watermarks, including stylometric ones, in several ways.
 We present four different approaches in the following.
 They have different strengths and weaknesses.
-We provide an overview and estimate how effective each approach is expected to be for different stylometric features in Table~\ref{table:stylometricFeaturesCompatibility}.
+We outline four distinct approaches below, each with its own strengths and weaknesses.
+Additionally, we provide an overview of these methods and assess their expected effectiveness for different stylometric features in Table~\ref{table:stylometricFeaturesCompatibility}.

 \paragraph{Logits Manipulation.} In our approach, we have opted for directly manipulating the logits of the LLM tokens generated.
 Logits are the raw output values of a machine learning model before applying an activation function like softmax.
 They represent the unnormalized score or prediction for each token.
 This manipulation gives considerable control over how often single features are generated, though the difficulty lies in finding the correct logits that produce the desired features.
-An example of a watermark of this type is the work by \citet{kirchenbauer_watermark_2023}.
+An example of this type of watermark can be found in the work by \citet{kirchenbauer_watermark_2023}.

 \paragraph{Fine-tuning.} A standard solution is to conduct additional training to change the output of an LLM.
-This, of course, also works with watermarks, though it is less controlled than other methods.
-For example, the written material of an author with a known writing style could be used to fine-tune an LLM to produce text similar to that author~\cite{li_teach_2023}.
-The problem is that it is difficult to control what is learned and what is not.
-The model might learn not only the desired watermark features but also overfit to other features, which can lead to a loss of generalization, domain mismatch, and, in general, reduced robustness for outputting text. \paragraph{Prompt Engineering.} Another option is to use the innate capability of LLMs and to engineer a system prompt that tells the model what features are desired~\cite{zhou_large_2023}.
+This method can also be applied to watermarks, although it is less controlled than other techniques.
+For instance, the written works of an author with a distinctive writing style can be used to fine-tune an LLM to produce text resembling that author's style~\cite{li_teach_2023}.
+However, a significant challenge is controlling what the model learns.
+The LLM might not only pick up the desired watermark features but could also overfit to unrelated aspects, leading to a loss of generalization, domain mismatch, and decreased robustness in generating text.

+\paragraph{Prompt Engineering.} Another alternative is to use the inherent capabilities of LLMs by designing a system prompt that specifies the desired features~\cite{zhou_large_2023}.
 For example, it is possible to tell contemporary LLMs to use only certain letters in their sentences~\cite{openai_chat_2024b}.
-The challenges here are creating the right prompt, defending against users writing their own prompt, and determining what prompts the language model can comprehend and adhere to.
-In general, a more powerful model is more suitable for this method.
+The primary challenges associated with this method include creating an effective prompt, protecting against users writing their own prompt, and understanding what prompts the language model can comprehend and adhere to.
+Generally, more powerful models are better suited for this approach.